Mole (unit): History

 The history of the mole is intertwined with that of units of molecular mass, and the Avogadro constant.

 The first table of standard atomic weight was published by John Dalton (1766–1844) in 1805, based on a system in which the relative atomic mass of hydrogen was defined as 1.
-These relative atomic masses were based on the stoichiometric proportions of chemical reaction and compounds, a fact that greatly aided their acceptance: It was not necessary for a chemist to subscribe to atomic theory (an unproven hypothesis at the time) to make practical use of the tables.
+These relative atomic masses were based on the stoichiometric proportions of chemical reaction and compounds, a fact that greatly aided their acceptance; it was not necessary for a chemist to subscribe to atomic theory (which was not universally accepted at the time) to make practical use of the tables.
 This would lead to some confusion between atomic masses (promoted by proponents of atomic theory) and equivalent weights (promoted by its opponents and which sometimes differed from relative atomic masses by an integer factor), which would last throughout much of the nineteenth century.

 Jöns Jacob Berzelius (1779–1848) was instrumental in the determination of relative atomic masses to ever-increasing accuracy.
 He was also the first chemist to use oxygen as the standard to which other masses were referred.
 Oxygen is a useful standard, as, unlike hydrogen, it forms compounds with most other elements, especially metals.
 However, he chose to fix the atomic mass of oxygen as 100, which did not catch on.